VictorBoutin/SPC_2L/README.md

 # Effect of top-down connections in Hierarchical sparse coding
-Victor Boutin, Angelo Franciosini, Frederic Chavane, Franck Ruffier, Laurent Perrinet
+Victor Boutin, Angelo Franciosini, Franck Ruffier, Laurent Perrinet

 ---
 This github repository reproduces all the results of the paper entitled "Effect of top-down connections in Hierarchical sparse coding" published at Neural Computaiton ([ArXiv link here](https://arxiv.org/abs/2002.00892)).